Hill accounts for 4 TDs, Saints top Seahawks 39-32 - WHIZ News

 The Seahawks took a 32-31 lead when Kenneth Walker rushed for a 69-yard TD.
 But the Saints went back in front for good on Hill’s long run shortly after.

-Hill finished with 112 yards rushing on nine carries while becoming just the third NFL player since 1970 to rush for 100 yards and three TDs while also passing for a score in a game, according to ESPN Stats and Information.
+Hill is just the third NFL player since 1970 to rush for 100 yards and three TDs while also passing for a score in a game, according to ESPN Stats and Information.
 The others were LaDainian Tomlinson in 2005 and Miami’s Ronnie Brown in 2008.
+Hill also became the first Saints since Archie Manning in 1977 to rush for three TDs and pass for one in a game.

-Three touchdown drives were set up by either fumbles or a turnover on downs.
+Three touchdowns were set up by fumbles or a turnover on downs.

-The first came on a botched special teams play in which Seattle punter Michael Dickson ran to his right in apparent attempt to make a rugby-style kick.
-But Dickson aborted and was tackled at his own 13, setting up Hill’s second TD run, which gave New Orleans a 17-10 lead.
+The first came when Seattle punter Michael Dickson rolled right to make a rugby-style kick, but aborted and was tackled at his own 13, setting up Hill’s second TD run.

+“We were just changing the launch point.
+It was something we had been working on in practice for a long time,” Carroll said.
+“It got really cloudy upfield like we don’t expect it to and he felt like he had to duck and he was hesitant to kick the ball.”

-Late in the first half, Kamara’s fumble, recovered by Seattle cornerback Tariq Woolen, set up Smith’s first scoring strike to Tyler Lockett in the back of the end zone with 7 seconds left in the first half.
+Kamara’s fumble, recovered by Seattle cornerback Tariq Woolen, set up Smith’s first scoring strike to Tyler Lockett 7 seconds before halftime.

-Early in the second half, Metcalf was ruled to have fumbled while being tackled by linebacker Pete Werner after a short catch and Saints defensive tackle David Onyemata recovered.
-That led to Olave’s 16-yard TD, which put New Orleans back in front, 24-19.
+Metcalf’s third-quarter fumble, forced by linebacker Pete Werner and recovered by defensive tackle David Onyemata at the Seattle 31, led to Chris Olave’s 16-yard TD.

 INJURIES

-Seahawks: Defensive tackle Al Woods, a menacing presence for much of the first half, left the game with a knee injury.
-Running back Rashaad Penny left the game with an ankle injury, right guard Gabe Jackson left with a hip flexor and receiver Penny Hart left with a hamstring injury.
+Seahawks: Running back Rashaad Penny left the game with an ankle injury that Carroll described as serious.
+Defensive tackle Al Woods, a menacing presence for much of the first half, left the game with a knee injury.
+Right guard Gabe Jackson left with a hip flexor and receiver Penny Hart left with a hamstring injury.

-Saints: Cornerback Marshon Lattimore had an abdomen injury in the fourth quarter.
-Kick returner Deonte Harty left with a foot injury.
-Olave never returned after appearing to be briefly knocked unconscious on his touchdown catch in the third quarter.
-Defensive end Carl Granderson received treatment in the second half for an apparent head injury for which the severity was not immediately clear.
+Saints: Olave appeared to be briefly knocked unconscious when he his head was slammed into the turf during his TD catch and he did not return.
+Cornerback Marshon Lattimore had an abdomen injury in the fourth quarter.
+Return specialist Deonte Harty left with a foot injury.

 UP NEXT